 Then both the soil and leaf may be lifted out with the aid of a spoon.

-Expect some little setback at the time of the water to soil transfer while roots are adjusting to the new medium.
+Expect some little setback from watering to soil transfer while roots are adjusting to the new medium.

-No leaves can be depended upon to produce roots very promptly but so long as the parent leaf remains healthy and does not soften and decay, the growth of roots and new leaves will eventually occur.
+No leaves can be depended upon to produce roots quickly as long as the parent leaf or mother remains healthy and does not soften and decay, the growth of roots and new leaves will eventually occur.

-When quite a cluster of new leaves appears, cut the parent leaf away.
+When quite a cluster of new leaves appears, cut the parent leaves away.

-Remove it sooner if it shows signs of deterioration but often it is not necessary to discard it for a long time.
+Remove the parent leaf sooner if it shows signs of deterioration but often it is not necessary to discard it for a long time.

 If a variety is scarce or your supply limited, you may be able to grow a second or even a third crop of saintpaulias from the same treasured leaf.